makers99/wp-cli-shared-patches/README.md

 Notes

+- On GitHub, you can append `".patch"` to the end of the URL of a commit (or even whole PR) to get the change in the right format.

+  You have to adjust the file paths in the .patch file to be relative to the plugin folder if the commit is from a website project repository and not a plugin repository.

 - `git format-patch` does not include merge commits.
 You can create a patch compatible with `git am` following the instructions in https://stackoverflow.com/a/8840381/811306.